amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 Now that we've figured out how to print full file paths for all of the files located within our chosen directory, we'll move on to the next piece of using Python for AV file management: gathering those paths into a list, one of Python's main collection data types.

-Each of Python's four collection data types—lists, tuples, sets, and dictionaries—have different rules governing their behavior, and different ways of operating.
+Each of Python's four collection data types—lists, tuples, sets, and dictionaries—have different rules governing their behavior and different ways of operating.
 Knowing these rules, and knowing when to choose one type over the other, is an important step in advancing one's Python knowledge.
 But as this workshop is geared toward showing, not telling, we'll continue to be selective in our review of the basics.

 We've already seen lists created by other functions, but we haven't talked about what makes them different or useful.
 In Python, lists are indicated by comma-separated items that are contained within square brackets: